 The official date of the 10th Annual National Spring Spa Week is April 21–27.
-According to www.spaweek.com, Spa Week is a bi-annual event focused on the personal health and wellness of consumers.
+According to www.spaweek.com, Spa Week is a bi-annual event focused on consumers' personal health and wellness.
 Every April and October, hundreds of spa and wellness locations across North America provide two to three full-service spa treatments (valued at 100 to 500 dollars) for just $50 each, offering everyone access to the spa and wellness lifestyle.

-First of all let me state for the record that I think this is a brilliant promotion and the Spa Week Media Group has successfully executed it.
-This promotion has done a lot to educate the consumer that spa is more about health and less about indulgence.
-If this type of involvement fits your business model, I highly recommend that you explore it as an option.
+First of all, let me state for the record that I think this is a brilliant promotion, and the Spa Week Media Group has successfully executed it.
+This promotion has done a lot to educate the consumer that spa is more about health and less indulgence.
+If this type of involvement fits your business model, I highly recommend exploring it as an option.
 It’s obviously too late to get listed on this spring’s event directory.
 (Think Fall)

 However, it’s not too late to offer specials to your clients that week.
-By taking advantage of the marketing push provided by the larger spa industry, you can expose clients to the wonderful benefits provided by the spa treatments on your menu.
-One option is to combine full service treatments such as massage or facials with aromatherapy wraps and polishes.
-Another option is to offer packages combining added value treatments with your massage sessions: i.e. Golfers Special: heated scalp, torso and foot treatments.
+By taking advantage of the larger spa industry's marketing push, you can expose clients to the wonderful benefits provided by the spa treatments on your menu.
+One option is to combine full-service treatments such as massage or facials with aromatherapy wraps and polishes.
+Another option is to offer packages combining added value treatments with your massage sessions: i.e., Golfers Special: heated scalp, torso, and foot treatments.
 Check Biotone’s Spa Menu Ideas for inspiration on how-to’s and recipes.

-There are a number of ways to effectively let your clients know that a special event is coming.
+There are several ways to effectively let your clients know that a special event is coming.
 The fastest is social media, ie. Facebook, Pinterest, Twitter, etc. Don’t neglect the power of in-house promotion/displays.
-If you have the time; inclination; and (hopefully) a mailing/email list, you can send out a visual promo piece or postcard.
+If you have the time, inclination, and (hopefully) a mailing/email list, you can send out a visual promo piece or postcard.

 I’m telling you that is great for us!
-One of the wonderful things about spa treatments is that they are not restricted to “spas” Even if you are a sole practitioner you can easily tap into this therapeutic modality.
-I’m double dog daring you to take advantage of Spa Week to promote the benefits of therapeutic spa.
+One of the wonderful things about spa treatments is that they are not restricted to “spas.”
+Even if you are a sole practitioner, you can easily tap into this therapeutic modality.
+I’m double dog daring you to take advantage of Spa Week to promote the therapeutic spa benefits.
 FYI My Spa Week promotion: Complementary spa enhancements (with funny animal tie-in names) and a prominently featured donation jar for a local animal charity.

 Be well, Do good work, and Write us about your community service projects.